kadena-community/kadena.js/packages/apps/docs/src/docs/reference/cli/cli-config.md

 This option enables you to use the same configuration settings from any folder on your computer.

 Configuration settings that are defined in a local working directory take precedence over configuration settings defined in the home directory.
-If you add more than one configuration folder to your development environment, you can use the `kadena config path` commands to see which path is being used in a specific directory.
+If you add more than one configuration folder to your development environment, you can use the `kadena config show` command to see details about the development environment you have configured in your working or global directory.

 ### Basic usage